Sreenietla/Customer_Churn_Prediction/README.md

 5. Attributes Details : “AttributeInformation.docx”
 • This has the details of attributes for the datasets cited above (1 to 4)

+Main Tasks:
+1. Exploratory Data Analysis using visualizations in R Notebook or Jupiter notebook format ( Use only Train data for this task)
+2. You are expected to build a framework that predicts whether a customer churns or not from the company.
+3. You are expected to build a framework that generates the patterns for churn and non-churn (“Yes” and “No” in target attribute “Churn”), using the decision tree algorithms.

+Error Metrics:
+o Consider “Recall” for “Yes” level of Target attribute as error metric and tune the model accordingly. o Consider appropriate error metric for deciding the top 10 patterns for each level in target attribute.